R-W-Jones/DigitalGarden/src/site/notes/TechnicalAspects/ElectricalMotors/ElectricalMotorsBranches/Motor Control Algorithms.md

 {"dg-publish":true,"permalink":"/technical-aspects/electrical-motors/electrical-motors-branches/motor-control-algorithms/"}
 ---

 Motor control algorithms play a pivotal role in optimising the performance, efficiency, and safety of electric motors in electronic vehicles.
 These algorithms govern the operation of motor controllers, dictating how electrical power is converted into mechanical motion.
-Let's delve into the world of motor control algorithms and explore their significance in the realm of electric mobility.
+I'll be delving into the world of motor control algorithms and exploring their significance in the realm of electric mobility.

 ### Understanding Motor Control: